 We learn of God’s holiness from passages such as Exodus, chapter 19, which tells the account of Israel’s meeting with God at Mount Sinai.
 Scripture records that God called Moses to speak to the Israelites, commanding them to obey Him, and that in three days time He was going to come down upon Mount Sinai in the sight of all the people.
 He warned them to prepare by consecrating themselves.
 When that day came, the Israelite nation found themselves at the base of the mountain that God was descending upon.
 There were thunderings and lightnings and a thick cloud of darkness on top of the mountain.
-“Now Mount Sinai was all in smoke because the Lord descended upon it in fire; and its smoke ascended like the smoke of a furnace, and the whole mountain quaked violently.
-When the sound of the trumpet grew louder and louder, Moses spoke and God answered him with thunder.”
-(Vs 18-19).
+“And mount Sinai was altogether on a smoke, because the Lord descended upon it in fire: and the smoke thereof ascended as the smoke of a furnace, and the whole mount quaked greatly.
+And when the voice of the trumpet sounded long, and waxed louder and louder, Moses spake, and God answered him by a voice.”
+(Vs 18-19KJV).
 The LORD came down onto the mountaintop at its highest point and called Moses to come up to where He was.
 Then He sent him back with a warning for the people that they should not get too close to the LORD, and again He reminded them that they were to consecrate themselves.
 Next, the LORD called Moses to return to the mountaintop where He gave him the Ten Commandments.

 Because God is so holy, it is an overwhelming experience to encounter Him.
-It is a necessary thing to consecrate ourselves before entering His presence, lest we die.
 In fact, after the Israelites saw the lightnings and smoke, and after they heard the thunderings, the trumpet blast and the voice of the LORD, they were very frightened.
 They were frightened to the point that they told Moses to meet with the LORD personally, and to simply relay God’s message to them so that this would not happen again.

 There is nothing about God’s character or power that is subject to change.
 He neither increases nor diminishes in His perfection.
-“Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.”
-(James 1.17).
+“Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning.”
+(James 1.17KJV).

 The Bible is a mirror in that it lets us see into our own heart.
 Or said another way, it “… and able to judge the thoughts and intentions of the heart.”
 (Hebrews 4.12).
 God takes the truth of the Bible and presses it upon the consciences of men and women.
 In doing this, our hearts are revealed to us.
 On the day of Pentecost, the apostle Peter was preaching to a crowd of people.
 His message was loaded with Scripture and he confronted them, holding them responsible for the crucifixion of Christ.
-The Bible then tells us that his hearers were “…pierced to the heart…” (Acts 2.37).
+The Bible then tells us that his hearers were “…pricked in their heart,…” (Acts 2.37KJV).
 That is to say that God’s Word, the Bible, when used rightly, not only registers in the mind but convicts the heart and penetrates the very soul.
 There is then a reaction in the heart to God’s truth.